Find Grad Schools

 Find Schools Near

-Life As a Medical and Clinical Laboratory Technician
+All About Medical and Clinical Laboratory Technicians

-Job Description & Duties Perform routine medical laboratory tests for the diagnosis, treatment, and prevention of disease.
+Example of Medical & Clinical Laboratory Technician Job Perform routine medical laboratory tests for the diagnosis, treatment, and prevention of disease.
 May work under the supervision of a medical technologist.

-A Day in the Life of a Medical & Clinical Laboratory Technician
+Medical & Clinical Laboratory Technician Responsibilities

 • Perform medical research to further control or cure disease.

-Things a Medical & Clinical Laboratory Technician Should Know How to Do
+Medical & Clinical Laboratory Technician Skills

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.